anuj-padhiyar/zero_shot_learning/README.md

 - 5 Flower Dataset: The [5 Flower Dataset](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition) is used for experiments in the `ZSL_17flower.ipynb` file.
 It contains images of 5 different flower classes.
 Make sure to download and preprocess the dataset before running the code.

-##
+## Usages

 This repository contains 3 files.

--`ZSL_5flower.ipynb` is using 5 flower dataset and CLIP model.
+- `ZSL_5flower.ipynb` is using 5 flower dataset and CLIP model.
--`ZSL_17flower.ipynb` is using 17 flower dataset and CLIP model.
+- `ZSL_17flower.ipynb` is using 17 flower dataset and CLIP model.
--`Transfer_Learning_TensorFlow.ipynb` is using 5 flower dataset and traditional DL approach using Tensorflow.
+- `Transfer_Learning_TensorFlow.ipynb` is using 5 flower dataset and traditional DL approach using Tensorflow.

 ## Confusion Matrix